-- Book can be borrowed at Penn's Grove
+- \- Book can be borrowed at Penn's Grove

-- eBook available through Penn's Grove catalog
+- # eBook available through Penn's Grove catalog

-L = Lexile measure
+- L = Lexile measure

-Entering 7 th Grade Assignment: Prompts/Questions A three to five sentence response is required for each question.
-Remembering 1.
-What is the main setting of the novel?
-List the places mentioned in the book.
+Non-Fiction Prompts/Questions Non Front Front Research Remembering 1.
+What is the main idea of the book?
 CHOOSE ONE 2.
-Who is the protagonist?
-Who or what is the main antagonist?
-3. What problems does one of the characters have, and how does he or she solve it?
-Understanding CHOOSE ONE 4.
-Give an example of indirect characterization: personality traits shown through actions and dialogue.
-(For example: Jimmy walked down the street frowning .
-Reader infers Jimmy is upset.)
-5. Tell in your own words how the setting of the story affected a character.
-6. Describe the mood of a specific scene from the novel using at least two relevant details.
+Give a one paragraph summary of any chapter in the book.
+3. What problems does the person have, and how does he or she solve it?
+Understanding 4.
+Name five facts from the text and justify how you know they are facts.
+CHOOSE ONE 5.
+Tell in your own words how the setting (time the book took place) affected the person the book is about.
+6. Describe the mood of a specific scene from the book using at least two relevant details.
 Applying 7.
-Did this book give you any new ideas about yourself?
+Could you relate the book to yourself?
 Why or why not?
 CHOOSE ONE 8.
 Write a letter to a friend recommending this book.
-9. Identify a situation in which the protagonist showed courage.
+9. Identify a situation in which the central person showed courage.
 Describe how you would have reacted in the same situation.
-10. Tell 5 ways in which you are like the main character.
-Analyzing 11.
-Compare and contrast two of the characters in this book.
-CHOOSE ONE 12.
-Compare the novel you read this summer to a novel you read last year.
-13. The summer book choices are realistic novels.
-Which event in the novel you read seems most unbelievable?
-14. Find an Internet article from a primary source connected to a social issue from the novel (i.e. bullying, abuse, mental illness, etc.).
+Analyzing 10.
+In the cluster you chose, compare and contrast the fiction book to the non-fiction book.
+CHOOSE ONE 11.
+The summer book choices give you insight to history.
+What surprised you as you were reading?
+12. Find an Internet article from a primary source connected to an issue from the book.
 Record your source (title of article, title of publication, the Web site, author, and date of publication).
 Write a minimum 10-sentence summary of the article.
-(Wikipedia, Google, etc., are not primary sources)
+(Wikipedia, Google, etc., are not primary sources) Evaluating 13.
+Did you like the non-fiction book?
+Why or why not?
+CHOOSE ONE 14.
+Would you like to meet the person the book was about?
+Why?
+What questions would you ask him?
+15. Why do you think the author wanted to write this book?
+What was the intention?